An emerging threat: Drug mix of xylazine, fentanyl

 “We cannot ignore what we’re seeing,” Gupta said.
 “We must act and act now.”

 Xylazine was approved for veterinary use in 1971.
-Sometimes known as “tranq,” it’s been showing up in supplies of illicit drugs used by humans in major quantities in only the last several years.
+Sometimes known as “tranq,” it has been showing up in supplies of illicit drugs used by humans in major quantities in only the last several years.

 The drug causes breathing and heart rates to slow down, sometimes to deadly levels, and causes skin abscesses and ulcers that can require amputation.
 Withdrawal is also painful.

-While it’s often used in conjunction with opioids, including fentanyl and related illicit lab-made drugs, it’s not an opioid.
+While it is often used in conjunction with opioids, including fentanyl and related illicit lab-made drugs, it’s not an opioid.
 And there are no known antidotes.

 Gupta said his office is requesting $11 million as part of its budget to develop a strategy to tackle the drug’s spread.
 Plans include developing an antidote, learning more about how it is introduced into illicit drug supplies so that can be disrupted, and looking into whether Congress should classify it as a controlled substance.

-Note: This story has corrected the spelling name of the first name of Maritza Perez Medina, director of the Drug Policy Alliance’s office of federal affairs.